blakeblackshear/frigate/README.md

 This results in a MJPEG stream with objects identified that has a lower latency than directly viewing the RTSP feed with VLC.
 - Prioritizes realtime processing over frames per second.
 Dropping frames is fine.
 - OpenCV runs in a separate process so it can grab frames as quickly as possible to ensure there aren't old frames in the buffer
+- Motion detection runs in a separate process per region and signals to object detection to avoid wasting CPU cycles to look for objects when there is no motion
-- Object detection with Tensorflow runs in a separate process and ignores frames that are more than 0.5 seconds old
+- Object detection with Tensorflow runs in a separate process per region and ignores frames that are more than 0.5 seconds old
 - Uses shared memory arrays for handing frames between processes
 - Provides a url for viewing the video feed at a hard coded ~5FPS as an mjpeg stream
 - Frames are only encoded into mjpeg stream when it is being viewed
-- A process is created per detection region
+- Publishes motion and person detection scores to MQTT

 ## Getting Started
 Build the container with